mozilla/delivery-console/docs/ops/config.rst

    :default: ``null``

-   The root url for the Normandy API that should be used for users with out access to the Normandy admin.
+   The root url for the Normandy API that should be used for users without access to the Normandy admin.
 It will be used as a fallback in case the admin server is inaccesible.